Arginine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-arginine, and tRNA(Arg), whereas its 3 products are AMP, diphosphate, and L-arginyl-tRNA(Arg).
+The 3 substrates of this enzyme are ATP, L-arginine, and tRNA^{Arg}, whereas its 3 products are AMP, diphosphate, and L-arginyl-tRNA^{Arg}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-arginine:tRNAArg ligase (AMP-forming).
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-arginine:tRNA^{Arg} ligase (AMP-forming).
 Other names in common use include arginyl-tRNA synthetase, arginyl-transfer ribonucleate synthetase, arginyl-transfer RNA synthetase, arginyl transfer ribonucleic acid synthetase, arginine-tRNA synthetase, and arginine translase.
-This enzyme participates in arginine and proline metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in arginine and proline metabolism and aminoacyl-tRNA biosynthesis.

-It contains a conserved domain at the N terminus called arginyl tRNA synthetase N terminal domain or additional domain 1 (Add-1).
+It contains a conserved domain at the N-terminus called arginyl-tRNA synthetase N-terminal domain or additional domain 1 (Add-1).
 This domain is about 140 residues long and it has been suggested that it is involved in tRNA recognition.